skw32/DefectCorrectionsNotebook/README.md

 - CoffeeConvenienceFunctions.py: This contains functions used in the notebook workflow to automatically generate input files for the [CoFFEE](https://www.sciencedirect.com/science/article/pii/S0010465518300158) software package for performing processing steps for applying corrections to charged defect supercells.
 - APA_script: This directory contains code used for performing the potential alignment method with atom-centres and the Kumagai-Oba sampling region (doi: 10.1103/PhysRevB.89.195205), as an alternative to the default in CoFFEE to use planar averages. **currently under construction**
 - LogFileSetup.py: This file contains the default format of the log file used to store intermediate processing results from the notebook.
+- Plotting.py: This contains functions called in the notebook to generate various plots.
 - coffee.py: This is the main executable for the [CoFFEE](https://www.sciencedirect.com/science/article/pii/S0010465518300158) package (from version 1.1) that is used in this workflow.
 - tests: This directory contains tests for functions written for this workflow and sample data to use with the tests.
 - sample_data contains some sample defect data for running the notebook.